-Berries are a great source of antioxidants, such as anthocyanins, ellagic acid, and resveratrol.
+Berries are a great source of antioxidants, such as anthocyanins, quercetin, ellagic acid, and resveratrol.
 In addition to protecting your cells, these plant compounds may reduce the risk of various diseases.
 One study showed that blueberries, blackberries, and raspberries have the highest antioxidant activity of common fruits, next to pomegranates.

 There has been several studies to confirm that the antioxidants in berries may help reduce oxidative stress.
 Oxidative stress is defined as, "a disturbance in the balance between the production of reactive oxygen species (free radicals) and antioxidant defenses."